If we were all honest with ourselves: content marketing is done to get conversions.

-Thanksgiving has come and gone.
-New Year’s Day will be over before we know it.
-But what about B2B marketers?
 Many a marketer has spent the last few years just chugging along with a marketing program.
 They have a strategy and have been blogging consistently several times a week.
 They’ve had pretty good success growing their email list and they’ve even had a good amount of leads converting to sales.

 Management is starting to ask when the content marathon is going to pay off.
 When are they really going to see those leads flowing in?

-5 Trends Earmarked for 2016: How to be Smart About Content Marketing This New Year
+How to Be Smart About Content Marketing

-1. Budgets are Going to Grow, Just Not as Fast as in 2015
+1. Budgets are Going to Grow, Just Not as Fast

 Content marketing budgets were expected to grow by 55% in 2015.
 That’s one of the biggest increases year on year for marketing in a long while.